technote-space/laravel-transaction-fire-event/README.md

        $item = new Item();
        $item->name = 'test';
        $item->save();
-       // The `saved` event will not be issued here yet.
+       // The `saved` event will not be fired here yet.

        $item->tags()->sync([1, 2, 3]);
    }